-The award winning campaign, which runs from 24 September – 30 September 2018, aims to raise awareness of the critical role that fire doors play in protecting property and saving lives and draw attention to a legacy of neglect that has undermined fire door performance.
+The award winning campaign aims to raise awareness of the critical role that fire doors play in protecting property and saving lives and draw attention to a legacy of neglect that has undermined fire door performance.

 The Fire Door Safety Week website offers tailored advice to those who are responsible for fire safety.
 This advice covers a range of sectors including housing, schools and hospitals.

 There are also free resources in an online toolkit to help spread the word about fire door safety.
 These include technical checklists to help with fire door inspections, videos and posters that can be used in any private, public or multiple occupancy building to educate people on basic fire door rules.

 Get involved with Fire Door Safety Week

 There are many other ways to get involved, including promoting the message of Fire Door Safety Week on websites and social media, running an event or attending an event.
 For the latest event updates, visit the website.